The Lewelling Vineyard (Cabernet Sauvignon)

 The Sleeping Lady Vineyard (Cabernet Sauvignon and Cabernet Franc)

 Resting against the western hills, just south of the town of Yountville, lies the the Sleeping Lady Vineyard.
 It is named after the silhouette that the ridge line just above the vineyard makes against the skyline.
 The soils at Sleeping Lady are quite rocky, comprised mostly of cobble wash.
 Cool summer mornings and marine influence give respite to the vines.
 Although the vineyard is not a mountain site, the resulting wines tend to possess an intense and structured character.
 It is the first site form which we bottled a vineyard designate Cabernet Sauvignon (in 2012).
 Sleeping Lady is owned and farmed by the Bettinelli family, who are trustworthy stewards of the land as well as meticulous farmers.
 We are fortunate to purchase fruit from a one acre section.

 The Mystery St. Helena Chenin Vineyard

 With Vintners getting quite competitive over their fruit sourcing, we’ve decided to leave the location of our Chenin Vineyard a mystery.
 The vines are from another time—when Chenin was much more widely planted in Napa Valley.
+We love that this varietal has evolved into a Heritage white, our favorite type to work with.
 Old-vine and sometimes a little cranky, these vines lend a maturity and touch of wisdom to the Zeitgeist Chenin Blanc.